 What are you supposed to wear for a sport where you swim, bike, and run?

-You can choose to wear a swimming costume/swimming shorts during the water leg, pulling on cycling kit in transition.
+You can choose to wear a swimming costume/swimming shorts during the swim leg, pulling on cycling kit in transition.
 However, you can save time and be more comfortable by wearing a triathlon suit that is designed to be worn across all disciplines.

 Triathlon suits are either sleeveless, or have flexible shoulder panels.
 They’re quick drying, and the chamois is much thinner than that found in cycling shorts – this is more comfortable on the run.